deuojen/FullStackTechTest/README.md

 # FourteenFish - Full Stack Technical Assessment

-## Testing Goals

-We are testing your ability to build upon an existing application, underpinned by good software engineering practices that demonstrate a broad range of skills within a full stack.

-Your solution does not need to be a complete application but should showcase your approach to software engineering and demonstrate that you understand how to build software.

-## The Task
+# Overview

-You are working on an existing app that stores information about medical professionals, such as doctors.
-You have been given a barebones C# .NET app to build upon, along with seed data for a MySQL database.
+This app that stores information about medical professionals, such as doctors.
+Written in C# .NET app to build upon, along with seed data for a MySQL database.

-Currently, the app has a simple home page to display a list of the stored records.
-Individual records can be selected to view/edit specific details.
-The app works, but maybe it's not that great - please make any observations and improvements as you see fit.

-### Feature 1: Import data
+### New Feature 1: Import data

-Your task is to implement an import feature to parse, validate, and store new entries.
-We have provided some sample data for you to work with in the expected JSON format.
-Here are user stories and acceptance criteria such a feature should satisfy:
+Implement an import feature to parse, validate, and store new entries.
+Sample json file exists in root directory.

 #### User stories

 - As an admin, I want to import users from an external source so that I can migrate new users into our app.

+#### Changes

+- No database change
+- Insert new route/controller
+- Add import data repository for check duplicate data and insert or ignore.

 #### Acceptance criteria: